Logarithmic distributions prove that intrinsic learning is Hebbian: Discussion

 The lognormal distribution of spike rates has significant implications for neural coding.
-Logarithmic spike rates are coupled with linear standard deviations for responses to synaptic input.
+Logarithmic spike rates are coupled with linear variance for responses to behavioral stimulation.
 In other words, the greatest part of the coding results already from the frequency rank of the neuron itself, such that high frequency neurons have the largest impact.
-But in response to synaptic input, low frequency neurons show the greatest effect in relative terms, the response at high frequency neurons is much less compared in terms of relative increase or decrease.
-So logarithmic, hierarchical coding is not sparse.
-The low frequency neurons actually matter the most in terms of input response.
-This 'neural code' has the cost of small fluctuations becoming difficult to detect in a population rate - they need to be detected relative to the mean value for each neuron.
-The idea of summing synaptic inputs would not work well in this scenario, however, different types of dendritic integration could solve this.
+A fixed mean rate for each neuron allows stable expectation values for network computations.

+Logarithmic, hierarchical coding does not need to be sparse.
+The low frequency neurons may matter the most in terms of input response.
+With lognormal synaptic weight distributions, if strong synapses are kept stable, they may transmit an input neuron's mean firing rate to targets and in this way provide stability to the system.
+All other synapses could be arbitrary.
+This would allow for continued pattern learning to be implemented by the bulk of low weight synapses, while the framework of neuronal interactions, e.g., the ensemble structure, could be unchanged.
+Such a division of labor between strong synapses and weaker ones could have many advantages in a complex, modular network.

-Experimental data have often shown that sampling of neuronal responses from a large population ($10^6$ or more neurons), which become activated at 30\% or more, yields accuracy for a stimulus already for small samples (100--200 neurons or 0.2\%) (e.g., \cite{OConnor2010}) We may suggest that this happens when we sample from a highly modular structure, where all elements of a module will reflect the same stimulus information, even though those elements are heterogeneous in many other ways.
+Experimental data have often shown that sampling of neuronal responses from a large population ($10^5$ or more neurons), which become activated at 30\% or more, yields accuracy for a stimulus already for small samples (100-200 neurons or 1-2\%) (e.g., \cite{OConnor2010}).
+We may suggest that this happens when we sample from a highly modular structure, and we have been able to replicate the effect with lognormal networks \cite{Scheler2016}.